aery32/aery32-refguide/source/module_functions.rst

     pwm_update_period(2, 0x1000); /* Updates channel's two period */
     pwm_update_duration(2, 0x10); /* Updates channel's two duration */

-To keep PWM output at the desired duty cycle for the amount of periods, before changing its value again, use the wait function.
-For example, to wait 100 PWM periods on channel two call
+To keep PWM output at the desired state for the amount of periods, before changing its state again, use the wait function.
+For example, to wait 100 PWM periods for channel two, call

 .. code-block:: c++

     pwm_wait_periods(2, 100);

-With the combination of update functions and wait function, you can make a smoohtly blinking LED
+With the combination of the update functions and the wait function, you can make a smoohtly blinking LED, just like this

 .. code-block:: c++